2018 Volkswagen Atlas (VW) Review, Ratings, Specs, Prices, and Photos

 That engine, however, is only mated to front-wheel drive, meaning it's not likely to be a big seller in the places where snowfall is a regular thing.
 That's an odd decision, if you ask us, as it significantly limits the Atlas' appeal—especially as all-wheel-drive market share continues to grow.

 Optional is a 280 hp 3.6-liter V-6, which comes standard with front-drive and offers all-wheel drive as an option.
 All engines are mated to an 8-speed automatic regardless of drive wheels.
 Fuel economy won't be a selling point; the V-6 all-wheel drive model is rated at 17 mpg city, 23 highway, 19 combined, while the front-wheel drive comes in at 18/25/20 mpg.
-The 4-cylinder hasn't been rated by the EPA.
+The 4-cylinder rates 22/26/24 mpg.

 We've only driven the V-6; it's refined and muscular, although it doesn't match the thrust of the optional twin-turbo V-6 in Ford's Explorer Sport.
 The Atlas rides softly, even on its optional 20-inch alloy wheels, but it remains composed when pushed hard into corners.
 Ultimately, the Atlas drives well, among the best in its segment, deftly hiding its size and 4,500 pound girth.